 On the descent, some care is needed on the place, where the path leaves the East Ridge and descends into the northern slopes.
 We should not go off the ridge too early, by the highest, false passage.
 Follow the marks carefully!

-a mountain for normal tour skiers.
-People quite often ski from the very summit on Mangart saddle, but all the descents are difficult alpinistic tours, very steep, exposed and requiring good snow conditions.
+Mangart is not a mountain for normal tour skiers.
+People however quite often ski from the very summit on Mangart saddle, but all the descents are difficult alpinistic tours, very steep, exposed and requiring good snow conditions.
 Usually not the whole Big Ledge is crossed.
 Climbers go from it directly up towards the summit, choosing different passages.
 And so there are also some more options to ski down by those passages.
 The picture left illustrates them.